CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 After retrieving proper information about each class (Location, Lunch, Credits, Pre-Requisites, Etc) from the Academic Planning Guide on the Allen High School webiste (We can put all of the data in a JSON file), we can display the respective information by each class.
 ### QA
+Make sure it shows the correct room, hall, lunch if it is 3rd or 6th period, etc. The test succeeds if they come back with the correct information and fail if at least one of the information is incorrect.

 ## Enforce Credit and Endorsement Requirements
 ### Functionality